SCHOOLS & EDUCATORS

 CURRICULUM-BASED TOURS FOR ELEMENTARY, MIDDLE, AND HIGH SCHOOL

-School groups will tour the galleries with a Museum Educator to experience exciting, contemporary artworks firsthand.
-School groups also visit the studio workshops to create artwork inspired by their visit.
+School groups will tour the galleries with a Museum Educator to experience exciting, contemporary artworks firsthand, then visit the studio workshops to create artwork inspired by their visit.
 All school tours follow grade-level specific curriculum standards.

 Virtual School Tours are also available.
 Learn more in the Meet Me @ MOCA tab.